SongChiyoon/Elevator-scrooge/README.md

 # Elevator-scrooge
->It decreases the waiting time of user and reduces the efficient movement of elevator like scrooge saves the money by trying to not use the non-productive things.
+>It decreases the waiting time of user and reduces the efficient movement of elevator like scrooge saves the money by trying to not use the non-productive things.<br>
 > skills : JAVA, threads, mysql

 # How to make ?